Eyþór Ingi Gunnlaugsson: Life and career

-In 2009, he has also become the new lead singer of the Icelandic progressive rock supergroup Todmobile.
+He has worked with various musicians from around the world including Steve Hackett from Genesis and Jon Anderson from Yes.
+Eyþór performed on Steve Hackett's solo album and has been a member of the Icelandic 80's progressive rock band Todmobile since 2009 as one of two lead singers.
 The band had been formed as a trio in the early 1990s around Þorvaldur Bjarni Þorvaldsson, a renowned vocalist, guitarist, and record producer in Iceland and throughout the years had seen many changes in line-up and revivals and comebacks.
 Eyþór Ingi took over singing duties from rocker Eyþór Arnalds.

 In 2014, he became part of the voice cast for the Icelandic dub for the DreamWorks film How to Train Your Dragon 2.